Comparing Dual Action Weight Loss: MariTide vs. Mounjaro

 • MariTide's sustained effect after stopping is the unique finding.
 Mounjaro doesn't show this.

 Mounjaro is the more proven drug.
-MariTide's potential is interesting, but it still has to clear larger trials.
+MariTide's potential is interesting, but it still has to clear Phase 3 and regulatory review.

 Dosing and Side Effects